Disappearance of Tehuel de la Torre

-Tehuel de la Torre ([teˈwel de la ˈtore]; born 26 March 1999) is an Argentine trans man who disappeared in the afternoon of 11 March 2021 when he left his home in San Vicente, Buenos Aires, heading for Alejandro Korn to meet Luis Alberto Ramos (37), whom had offered him a job as a waiter at a birthday party.
+Tehuel de la Torre ([teˈwel de la ˈtore]; born 26 March 1999) is an Argentine trans man who disappeared in the afternoon of 11 March 2021 when he left his home in San Vicente, Buenos Aires, heading for Alejandro Korn to meet Luis Alberto Ramos (37), who had offered him a job as a waiter at a birthday party.
 His whereabouts remain unknown.

 Disappearance

 De la Torre was born on 26 March 1999.
 At the time of his disappearance, he lived in San Vicente, Buenos Aires, with his mother, his partner and her son, and his brother.
 De la Torre had started his gender transitioning a few months before his disappearance.

 On 11 March 2021, De la Torre left his home heading for Alejandro Korn to meet Luis Alberto Ramos, a 37-year-old man whom he had met at several Workers' Socialist Movement rallies.
 Ramos had offered him a job as a waiter at a birthday party.
 On 13 March, his family reported his disappearance to the police.
 A destroyed phone and jacket belonging to De la Torre were found in a raid to Ramos' house on 16 March.